-Don Taylor, MS, MBA, Ph.D., Executive-in-Residence (EIR) – Don Taylor is an experienced life sciences executive, with more than 20 years of life sciences commercial development involvement.
+Dr. Taylor is a life sciences executive, with more than 20 years of life sciences commercial development experience.
 Dr. Taylor began his career as Co-founder, President and CEO of Net Health Systems, Inc., a healthcare information technology company engaged in web-based disease state management (acquired in 2012).

 Prior rejoining PLSG in 2010, he served as the Vice President of Corporate Development for Cellumen, Inc., a biotools company, and the predecessor company Cernostics, Inc., a cancer molecular diagnostics company.
 Prior to Cellumen (acquired by Apredica in 2010) and Cernostics, Don was the Global Pharmaceutical and Biotechnology Market Segment Manager for Thermo Fisher Scientific, Inc., where he led product marketing campaigns across a sales team of more than 500 people and $400 million in revenue.
 Don was the Senior Director of Business Development for Vivisimo, Inc., (acquired by IBM in 2012) providing big data software to the pharmaceutical and biotech industries.
 Prior to Vivisimo, Don was the Vice President of Business Development for Strategic Healthcare Programs, LLC (SHP), a Frost & Sullivan award-winning healthcare information technology company (acquired by Roper Industries in 2014).